Take 5 Free Online Anger Management Classes

 As angry behaviors are contagious, so too are behaviors of kindness.

-Giving an irritating or hostile partner the opportunity to express how he or she feels is an act of kindness and may quickly transform a tense and difficult moment into one that is pleasant.
+Allowing an irritating or hostile partner to express how he or she feels is an act of kindness and may quickly transform a tense and difficult moment into one that is pleasant.

 Kindness crushes anger!